Coronavirus Updates: How Are Your Lawmakers Doing?

 Celerah Hewes, Moms Clean Air Force New Mexico State Organizer:

-New Mexico’s Governor Michelle Lujan Grisham has been sending frequent communications about covid-19 and posting updates on social media since she declared a statewide public health emergency on March 11.
+New Mexico’s Governor Michelle Lujan Grisham has been sending frequent communications about COVID-19 and posting updates on social media since she declared a statewide public health emergency on March 11.
 In the last week, she has issued five executive orders authorizing up to $3,250,000 of additional funding for emergency response and disaster relief efforts, including funding to benefit families and children impacted by school closures.
-The New Mexico Department of Health website is up to date with the latest information about covid-19 in the state, including numbers of tests issued, positive test results, best practices for avoiding exposure, and hotlines to call for assistance.
+In addition, Congresswoman Deb Haaland held a tele-Town Hall on COVID-19 (what it is, what to expect, and what to do) on Tuesday, March 17th.
+The New Mexico Department of Health website is up to date with the latest information about COVID-19 in the state, including numbers of tests issued, positive test results, best practices for avoiding exposure, and hotlines to call for assistance.

 Tracy Sabatta, Moms Clean Air Force Ohio State Organizer: